 The stacking stage of Cag Kebab meat

 After resting the meat, the next day you need to stack the meat on the rotisserie skewer before you start to roast.
 Take one piece of boneless leg of lamb meat and stick it to the rotisserie skewer.
 Then, take one piece of boneless lamb rib meat and stack it on top of it.
 Continue until all the marinated meat finishes.

 The grilling stage of Cag Kebab

 Cag Kebab is one of the few kebab varieties in Turkish cuisine that cook with a wood fire.
 To grill the meat well enough, you will need either an electric winding rotisserie or a manual winding rotisserie that you can place on top of your BBQ.

 I don’t suggest you make Cag Kebab at an oven rotisserie because it is against the origin of the recipe and it may be difficult to handle to insert skewers into the oven to cut the cooked layer of the stacked meat.

-When you place the stacked meat either on top of the wood fire or in front of the wood fire, there must be a 20cm to 30cm (8 inches to 12 inches) distance between stacked meat and wood fire.
+When you place the stacked meat either on top of the wood fire or in front of the wood fire, there must be a 20cm to 30cm (8 inches to 12 inches) distance between the stacked meat and the wood fire.

 If you set the stacked meat too close to the heat, you can burn the meat.
 If you place the stacked meat too far from the heat, you can lose the heat quickly.
 From the below picture, you can see the best distance between the meat and heat.

 The cutting stage of Cag Kebab

-When you roast the Cag Kebab, you need to cut the roasted top part by inserting skewers on the top layer of the stacked meat.
+When you roast the Cag Kebab, you need to cut the roasted top part by inserting skewers into the top layer of the stacked meat.

-To cut the roasted layer of Cag Kebab, you need to stick the skewer inside the meat with a depth of 3cm (1.5 inches).
+To cut the roasted layer of Cag Kebab, you need to stick the skewer inside the meat at a depth of 3cm (1.5 inches).
 Then, you need to start cutting by the endpoint of the skewer through the handle of the skewer.

 How to roast the bottom part of the trimmed Cag Kebab?